pradeepmaurya55/Rick-And-Morty/README.md

 # Rick-And-Morty"

-###### A web application to display characters of the show Rick and Morty and the episodes in which they are
+###### A web application to display characters of the show Rick and Morty and the episodes in which they are featured

 ## Live Link
 [https://rick-and-morty-phi-jet.vercel.app/](https://rick-and-morty-phi-jet.vercel.app/)